koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 ![](../../../images/captureinterface.png)

 > NOTE: Any interface you set for capture will spawn a Bro/Zeek, Suricata, and FSF process.
-So if you don't intend on using the interface do not set it for capture.
+So if you don't intend on using the interface, do not set it for capture.

 - You will then be forwarded to the interface summary screen. make sure all the things are to your satisfaction